geoserver/geoserver/doc/en/user/source/installation/win_installer.rst

 #.
 Select the version of GeoServer that you wish to download.
 If you're not sure, select :website:`Stable <release/stable>` release.

+   .. only:: snapshot

+      This documentation covers GeoServer |version|-SNAPSHOT which is under development and is available as a :website:`Nightly <release/main>` release.

+      Nightly releases are used to
+      test out try out new features and test community modules and do not provide a windows installer.
+When GeoServer |version|.0 is released a windows installer will be provided.

+   .. only:: not snapshot

+      These instructions are for GeoServer |release|.

 #.
 Click the link for the :guilabel:`Windows Installer`.

    .. figure:: images/win_download.png